 Digital identity management and verification is substantially lengthy and cumbersome process.
 According to Thomson Reuters Survey conducted recently, banks are spending GBP 40 million a year and approx. GBP 300 million on KYC compliance and customer due diligence.
-The current KYC processes in banking sector is tedious, cumbersome, slow and has data redundancies.
-Chris Huls from Rabobank has suggested to implement Blockchain technology for KYC processes and store all KYC documents and statements on blockchain ledger.
+The current KYC processes in the banking sector are tedious, cumbersome, slow, and has data redundancies.
+Chris Huls from Rabobank has suggested to implement Blockchain technology for KYC processes and store all KYC documents and statements on the blockchain ledger.

 - Reduction of duplicate KYC

 - It can reduce administrative cost and burdens on individual banking and financial entities

 - Customer Identification is more efficiently done

 - Customers has the benefit of submitting KYC once

 KYC-Chain - a B2B managed workflow application enabling organizations to manage KYC processes for both individuals and corporates.